jwall-tech/jwall-tech/README.md

 Hey there, I'm James and I code sometimes.
 I am currently working on a roblox game and learning Unity.
-I am at collage studying computer science and hope to go to university after (if things go to plan)
+I am soon going to be at collage studying computer science and hope to go to university after (if things go to plan)

 I may post some of my work here for others to use and learn from.